ericdasse28/intel-image-classification/README.md

 10. Upload large files to DVC remote

 - [Add a DVC remote](https://dvc.org/doc/command-reference/remote/add).
-You can use your local computer or [Google Drive as a remote](https://dvc.org/doc/user-guide/data-management/remote-storage/google-drive) if you don't have access to a cloud provider or a distant machine (via SSH or HTTP).
-See [here](https://dvc.org/doc/user-guide/data-management/remote-storage#supported-storage-types) for a list of possible DVC storage types
+See [here](https://dvc.org/doc/user-guide/data-management/remote-storage#supported-storage-types) for a list of possible DVC storage types.
+Dependending on the remote storage type you plan to use, you might need to install optional dependencies (dvc-s3, dvc-gdrive, etc.)
+- Set that remote as default remote
 - Push datasets to remote: `dvc push`